Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 # Vanilla-Normals-Renewed-1.12

+This is an archive, for the most recent version look here : https://github.com/Poudingue/Vanilla-Normals-Renewed

 A shaders compatible minecraft texture pack, based on vanilla but with normals and proper glossiness information.
 This version (renewed) is made for PBR, but still a WORK IN PROGRESS, so you may encounter some textures with strange behavior.